KBUY

 KBUY (1360 AM) is a radio station broadcasting a classic hits music format.
-Licensed to Ruidoso, New Mexico, United States, the station is currently owned by Tracy Knowlton, through licensee Walton Stations, Inc. and features programming from Fox News Radio.
+Licensed to Ruidoso, New Mexico, United States, the station is owned by Will Rooney, through licensee MTD, Inc. and features programming from Fox News Radio.

 History

-The station changed its call sign from KRRR to KREE on 27 June 1983.
-On 1 May 1987, the station changed its call sign to the current KBUY.
+The station changed its call sign from KRRR to KREE on June 27, 1983.
+On May 1, 1987, the station changed its call sign to the current KBUY.